zapateros/aoc2020/README.md

 This year I tried not to look at any information that could directly or indirectly help me (like the forum or even the leaderboard, as solving times could give things away).

 I got some commentary that my code is not very readable this year.
 That's very true as that was not my purpose.
-This year I started trying to solve the problems in the most elegant way possible; conceptually, not readable.
+This year I started trying to solve the problems in the most elegant way possible; conceptually, not necessarily readable.
 I didn't spend energy on variable names or comments.
 When the problems got a bit harder and my agenda filled up, my new goal was to just solve the problems as quick and dirty as possible so the solutions got less readable over time I guess.

 Day 19 was the first one I didn't really knew how to solve it.
 As I thought bruteforcing was absolutely no option, I tried to really understand the problem.
 I tried many